Being Socially Awkward.

 I’m very uninteresting to talk to because I never want to offend anyone or have anyone judge me.
-Therefore, when I do talk (usually one sentence bursts) it’s to ask a question or to state the obvious.
+Therefore, when I do talk (usually one sentence bursts is all I can manage) it’s to ask a question or to state the obvious.
 Because I’m too worried that a conversation will start and I’m not quick enough or spontaneous enough to add anything, my conversational skills are at zero.

 The Effortless Banter Of The Social Butterflies